hanwencheng/gists/Litentry/governance-app.md

 d.
 Polkadot.js Apps is mostly used for experienced users or developers.
 In addition, it includes all the UI to interact with substrate-based blockchains, and it aims to be a general-purpose front-end application.

 e.
-Currently, there is no mobile application to relay the transaction from other wallets on the Polkadot ecosystem: Parity Signer and Math Wallet could sign the transaction from Polkadot.js Apps.
-The wallet ecosystem is relatively small.
+Currently, there is no mobile application could relay the transaction from other wallets on the Polkadot ecosystem.
+And only few mobile wallets like Parity Signer and Math Wallet could sign the transaction from Polkadot.js Apps.
+The wallets' ecosystems are relatively closed.

 ## 3. Proposal Objective/solution/s: